rorywalsh/CsoundUnity/Documentation~/root_output.md

 Both RootOutput and IAudioGenerator are Unity 6+ paths that avoid the overhead of `OnAudioFilterRead`.
 The key difference:

 - **IAudioGenerator** drives an `AudioSource` — audio goes through the AudioMixer graph.
 Useful when you need mixer routing, snapshots, or 3D audio on the Csound output.
 - **RootOutput** bypasses the mixer entirely — audio is additively mixed at the hardware output stage.
-Lower latency, no mixer integration.
+Fewest processing stages, no mixer integration.

-If in doubt, use **IAudioGenerator** for full mixer compatibility, and switch to **RootOutput** when you specifically need to bypass the mixer or want minimum latency.
+If in doubt, use **IAudioGenerator** for full mixer compatibility, and switch to **RootOutput** when you specifically need to bypass the mixer.
+Note that the latency of the three paths has never been compared with a loopback measurement — RootOutput having the fewest stages is a structural fact, not a measured ranking.